 Woolworths is committed to making packaging improvements each year.
 Improvements include packaging reductions, designing for recyclability and substituting virgin material with recycled material.
-Paper and board used in packaging must contain recycled content or be CoC FSCTM certified.
+We endeavour to ensure that paper and board used in packaging must contain recycled content or be FSCTM certified with a chain of custody.

-Woolworths has also initiated and introduced on-pack recycling labels intended to assist recycling efforts in South Africa by making it easier for customers to recycle correctly, while stimulating growth in the recycling sector.
+Woolworths was also the first SA retailer to introduce on-pack recycling labels intended to support the recycling industry in South Africa by making it easier for customers to recycle correctly.